CodeReviewDAO/dxd_codereview/Reviews/460 - Mainnet token distribution system with API, UX, Accounting, and Security tools/1 - Backend systems and API/README.md

 ### Code Documentation

-_Summarize the code level documentation you encountered.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._
+Code documentation is very well prepared and is of high quality.
+All critical functionality of the code is commented.
+Many other helping comments and documentation are provided within the code and they are well prepared and detailed.

 Requirement | Finding
 ------------ | -------------
-Code Documented | PASS / FAIL / PASS with Notes
+Code Documented | PASS

 ### Project Documentation